Correlation-Assisted Quantized Charge Pumping: Appendix C: Effective Spin Model for Strongly Interacting Regime

 Next, we subtract $\hat{n}^{tot}_j \hat{n}^{tot}_{j+1}$ from both sides.
 In the strongly interacting regime, translation symmetry in the bulk means that every unit cell has roughly one particle at half-filling.
 However, we demand even more strongly (a condition which is confirmed to hold true via simulation) that $\hat{n}^{tot}_j \hat{n}^{tot}_{j+1} \approx 1$ for all $j$.

 Then we can re-express the interaction as:

 Under this approximation, we can rewrite the Hamiltonian explicitly in terms of spin operators:

 and we see that we recover an Ising model in transverse field, with critical field strength dependent on the ratio $J/V$.
-This explains the approximate linearity of the OOBI $\rightarrow$ OOTI phase boundary in Fig.~\ref{fig:phase_diagram}~(a) and Fig.~\ref{fig:energy_diffs}.
+This explains the approximate linearity of the OOBI $\rightarrow$ OOTI phase boundary in Fig.~2~(a) in the main text and Fig.~\ref{fig:energy_diffs}.
 We note that this pseudospin model holds for all values of $J$ and $V$, in the limit that $d = \tau = 0$.
 In addition, we see that when $V$ dominates (past the critical point), there is a two-fold degeneracy in ground state energy, corresponding to $\otimes_i \ket{\uparrow}_i$ and $\otimes_i \ket{\downarrow}_i$, with all occupation on sublattice $\mathrm{a}$ and $\mathrm{b}$ respectively.
-This degeneracy is obviously not related to topology.
-In addition, while the edge states remain localized for large $V$, we find that their positional expectation values shift inward with increasing $V$, as illustrated in Fig.~\ref{fig:edges}.
+This degeneracy is obviously not related to the topology of the non-interacting SSH model.

-Even for $d, \tau \neq 0$, we find that the system behaves like as Ising ferromagnet, with order parameter $\hat{S}^z_j = \hat{n}^a_j - \hat{n}^b_j$, as illustrated in Fig.~\ref{fig:OOBI_numdens}.
-In the strongly interacting phase, without broken symmetry, $\langle \hat{S}^z \rangle = 0$ (due to the double degeneracy of the ground state), but the long-range correlations $\langle \hat{S}^z_i \hat{S}^z_j \rangle$ are nonzero.
-In the symmetry-broken state, obtained by applying positive (negative) on-site energy terms to sublattice $\mathrm{a}$ ($\mathrm{b}$) sites, we obtain a nonzero effective magnetization.
+Even for $d, \tau \neq 0$, we find that the system behaves like an Ising ferromagnet, with order parameter $\hat{S}^z_j = \hat{n}^a_j - \hat{n}^b_j$, as illustrated in Fig.~\ref{fig:OOBI_numdens}.
+In the strongly interacting phase, without broken symmetry, $\langle \hat{S}^z \rangle = 0$ (due to the double degeneracy of the ground state), but the long-range correlations $\langle \hat{S}^z_i \hat{S}^z_j \rangle$ are non-zero.
+In the symmetry broken state, obtained by applying positive (negative) on-site energy terms to sublattice $\mathrm{a}$ ($\mathrm{b}$) sites, we obtain a non-zero effective magnetization.
 As a function of interaction strength, $V$, we find the onset of this order to be well-characterized by a second order quantum phase transition of the classical 2D Ising universality class.
 We demonstrate this characterization via scaling collapse with Ising critical exponents in Fig.~\ref{fig:OOBI_numdens}~(b).